emanuel2718/redditUpvoteDownloader/README.md

 # TODO:

 - [x] make an option to pass the limit as an argument with -l flag
+- [ ] make flag -all to download all the upvoted posts no matter the subreddit
 - [ ] add the option to save the file with the format: username_posttitle.extension
 - [ ] add better error handling
 - [ ] add the option of downloading 'saved' videos